discreet0303/carecord-api/README.md

   - `config`: Folder to store any kind of config that you have.
   - `constants`: Folder to store any kind of constant that you have.
+  - `databases`: Folder to store any kind of migrations or seeds that you have.
   - `decorators`: Folder to store any kind of decorator that you have.
   - `entities`: Folder to store any kind of entity that you have.
   - `enums`: Folder to store any kind of enum constant that you have.